'' Stress and Hormonal Imbalance II: How TCM Explains Fatigue, Cycles, and Menopause Skip to main content

 · Liu Wei Di Huang Wan – Kidney Yin Support

-****Always consult a licensed practitioner for herbal use.)
+****Always consult a licensed practitioner before using herbal medicine.

 Final Thoughts

-Stress-related hormonal imbalance is not a failure of your body—it’s a signal of long-term adaptation of your body.
+Stress-related hormonal imbalance is not a failure of the body.
+It’s often a signal of long-term adaptation to emotional and physical strain on the body.

 · Nervous system calm